-You finally feel like you really want to do this.
+You finally feel like you really want to do it.
 And wham!
 Something else comes up.
-It’s hard to decide whether you really want to go with this or that.
+It’s hard to decide whether or not you really want to stick to your guns.
 Things don’t turn out the way you want.
 You start playing games inside that little head of yours.

 You’re afraid that someone might point a finger at you – laugh at your actions – talk behind your back or maybe in your face.

 Perhaps you think you look like a fool.
 You’re shitty scared.
 You feel like you’re putting on a show.
 The story goes on and on and on.

 So what’s the point?
 You ask.
 The point is we need to realize this is a good thing.

 A good thing???
 Hell yeah, a damn crucial situation life can ever offer to anyone.